 Many people assume that Grandparents Day resulted from lobbying by florists, greeting card companies and similar businesses.
 This idea could not be farther from the truth.
 Grandparents Day is a day for celebrating the connections between the generations, and its origin was decidedly noncommercial.
-I would argue that the holiday has remained fairly true to its roots.
+The holiday has remained fairly true to its roots.

 The Origins of Grandparents Day